stefanodvx/ac-selector/README.md

 DD-MM-YYYY; MM-DD-YYYY; YYYY-MM-DD

 If you using STEAM METHOD set UsingSteam variable to True in "config.txt", if not leave to False (cheating stuff, just ignore if you dont know what that is)

+#GitHub updates are discontinued, program will automatically update on launch.
+Searching someone that can host me a site to upload files :/